 “Does my being Jewish really have anything to do with it?”

 “I’m beginning to wonder,” Charlie said.

 “Nice,” I said after they went inside.

 “He’s okay.
 We fuck with each other.”
 He flicked a nonexistent ash with his thumb on the butt and faced me.
 “Okay.
 For the record, here’s what I’m thinking.
 Loitzel and Hoff kidnap the baby.
 Somehow it winds up dead.
 They end up fighting about something and she kills him.
-Maybe it was his plan all along and she was dragged into it.
-Maybe he killed the baby and that pissed her off.
-Or, maybe he was trying to skip with the dough and she flew into some crazy rage and popped him in the heat of the moment.
-Then in the end, the guilt over the baby and the fact she killed lover boy gets to her.
-So she takes the easy way out.”
+In the end, the guilt over the baby and the fact she killed lover boy gets to her.
+So, she takes the easy way out.”